szmazurek/SzymonMazurekAGH/README.md

-- 👋 Hi, I’m @SzymonMazurekAGH
+- 👋 Hi, I’m Szymon Mazurek
 - AI and Data science
 - AI in medicine (brain stuff)
 - Anything AI and neurology related?
 I'm in!